What Goes in Each Section of an Argumentative Essay Outline

 - Restate the thesis in new words

-- Broader implication, what does your argument mean beyond the prompt's immediate scope?
+- Broader implication: What does your argument mean beyond the prompt's immediate scope?

 Note on sources: If the prompt provides sources, you must cite them.
 If it does not, use examples from history, literature, science, current events, or personal experience.
 Do not fabricate statistics.